kean/Get/README.md

 ## Documentation

-Learn how to use Get in [documentation](https://kean-docs.github.io/get/documentation/get/) created using DocC.
+Learn how to use Get using [documentation](https://kean-docs.github.io/get/documentation/get/) created using DocC.

 ## Sponsors 💖